syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 ## Steps status

-The progress states of each activeStep can be updated by using the `status` property.
+The progress state of each activeStep can be updated by using the `status` property.
 The possible values are `NotStarted`, `InProgress` and `Completed`.
 By default, the value is `NotStarted.`

 ## Customization

-You can use the `cssClass` property to customize the appearance of the each step.
+You can use the `cssClass` property to customize the appearance of each step.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}